This blog is part of a series. Click a link below to read other posts.

 - Read Your Body = $1.99/month or $14.99/year

-In another context, a monthly payment of $18.98 for ŌURA x Natural Cycles is also more expensive than most major streaming services.
+In another context, a monthly payment of $18.98 for ŌURA x Natural Cycles is about as much as some major streaming services (as of this post), depending on which tier you’re subscribed to.

 ŌURA x Natural Cycles vs TempDrop

 A more direct comparison would probably be TempDrop because it is a similar model: a temperature-measuring device that syncs with an app, but TempDrop is only approved for use to achieve pregnancy, not avoid it.
-The TempDrop device is $199, making it more economical than the ŌURA ring.
+The TempDrop device is $199, making it more affordable than the ŌURA ring by $100.
 And TempDrop users have access to temperatures without the monthly subscription, so that makes TempDrop the cheaper option all around.

 The premium version of the TempDrop app provides the following: